 - 1. Familiar with the fundamental principles of various types of optical sources, characteristics and its applications. - 2.
-Able to understood the operation of different types of optical detectors and its limitations in industrial use. - 3.
+Able to understand the operation of different types of optical detectors and its limitations in industrial use. - 3.
+Apply the gained knowledge on optical fibers for its use as communication medium in industrial use. - 4.
 Knowledgeable on fiber-optical components and systems and its industrial applications.